hcbpassos/waterfall-toolbar/README.md

 Now, the final shadow takes much less and much longer to completely appear, respectively.

 ## Current project situation
-There are some bugs that interfere directly in Waterfall Toolbar usage, so it isn't really ready to be used.
-I'm going to try to fix these bugs in my spare time.
+Waterfall Toolbar can be used, but there's one inconvenient bugs yet.
+I'm going to try to fix it in my spare time.

 ## Developer
 ### Contact me